bmezaris/lstm_structured_pruning_geometric_median/README.md

 The code is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts used here from other sources (e.g. provided datasets, YouTube-8M Tensorflow Starter Code, etc.).
-If you find the our code useful in your work, please cite the following publication where this approach is described:
+If you find the code useful in your work, please cite the following publication where this approach is described:

 Bibtex:
 ```